HungryProton/monitor_overlay/README.md

 - The overlay is a 2D node that contains other nodes (one for each graph).
 Because of this, the reported amount of objects / nodes / memory used and others will differ if the overlay is enabled or not.
 While the difference is not significant, keep in mind that it exists.
-- Don't turn on all the graphs at once.
-Not only there's not enough room to display them all, keeping track of the values history and drawing them can impact performance.
+- Plotting a graph requires to keep track of the values history and can impact performance.
+  + If you don't need this feature, you can turn it off by disabling the `Plot Graphs` option in the inspector.
+  + Lowering the `History` parameter also helps.

 ## Licence
 MIT